Kathryn C Dickerson

 Katie is interested in how reward and motivation influence what we learn and remember.
 She focuses on studying the dopamine system in healthy humans and clinical populations using a combination of behavioral, functional magnetic resonance imaging (fMRI), and real-time fMRI methods.

-Instructed Activation of the Human Dopaminergic Midbrain Using Real-Time fMRI in Nicotine-Dependent Individuals awarded by (Postdoctoral Associate).
+Instructed Activation of the Human Dopaminergic Midbrain Using Real-Time fMRI in Nicotine-Dependent Individuals awarded by Brain and Behavior Research Foundation (Postdoctoral Associate).
 2016 to 2020

 Duke CTSA (KL2) awarded by National Institutes of Health (Scholar).
 2013 to 2018